 Selecting a proper tree from the nursery is imperative to the tree's establishment and longevity.
 Expensive tree services can be avoided simply by choosing the right individual specimen.
-Circumstances such as girdling roots, abnormal growth habits, and disease can be detected early on and avoided through careful examination of nursery stock prior to purchase.
-Inspecting nursery stock prior to purchasing will ensure an optimal chance of tree survivability.
+Circumstances such as girdling roots, abnormal growth habits, and disease can be detected early on and avoided through careful examination of nursery trees prior to purchase.
+Inspecting nursery stock prior to purchasing will ensure optimal chance of tree survivability.

-Nursery stock accepted for planting should have the root ball and branching structure examined before acceptance.
+Nursery stock should have the root ball and branching structure examined before acceptance.
 A container-grown tree should not have roots that are twisted or circling.
-Remove the root ball from the container for inspection.
-If the root ball has a girdling root growing horizontally across the trunk, fine roots can be cut away at planting, and large roots should attempt to be straightened.
-If the girdling root is unable to be mitigated, reject the nursery stock.
-The basal trunk flare should be exposed for a container tree.
+Remove the root ball from the container and inspect it for girdling roots growing horizontally across the trunk, fine roots that may be cut away at planting, and large roots that need to be straightened.
+If girdling roots are unable to be mitigated, reject the nursery stock.
+The basal trunk flare should be exposed in the soil of the container in which it is growing.
 If the flare is buried, gently remove the substrate to observe structural root growth.
 Structural roots should be horizontal and reach the root ball periphery (AmericanHort 2014).
-Refer to Appendix H for nursery stock selection regarding root structure.
+Refer to Appendix G for nursery stock selection regarding root structure.

 When examining branching structure, look for a strong, central leader and a branch aspect ratio less than a third of the trunk for each primary branch.
 Branches should be evenly distributed radially and vertically.
-Nursery stock should be inspected prior to planting.
-Should stock be mechanically injured, have defects that are not correctable prior to planting such as codominant branches or girdling roots, or show signs of drought stress, nursery stock should be rejected (AmericanHort 2014).
-Appendix I should be referenced for the aspect ratio concept and nursery stock standards.
+Nursery stock should be free of mechanical injury, defects that are not correctable prior to planting, or signs of drought stress.
+Nursery stock that does not meet these standards may be rejected (AmericanHort 2014).
+Appendix H may be referenced for the aspect ratio concept and nursery stock standards.